spectrocloud/librarium/docs/docs-content/clusters/cluster-management/cluster-tag-filter/create-add-filter.md

 ---
 sidebar_label: "Cluster Resource Filter"
-title: "Create and Add Cluster Resource Filter "
+title: "Cluster Resource Filter"
 description: "Create and Add Cluster Resource Filter"
 hide_table_of_contents: false
+tags: ["clusters", "cluster management", "filters"]
 ---

-# Overview

 The page guides you on how to create a Palette Resource Filter and add these filters to the users to establish cluster access restrictions.

-# Create Resource Filter
+## Create Resource Filter

 You must create a Resource Filter in Palette to establish user-based access restrictions to clusters across multiple projects.
 The resource filters are created under the scope of Tenant Admin.
 To create a resource filter, follow the steps below: